 A potential concern with implementation and administration of a PDL program is that beneficiaries may be negatively impacted due to delays in initiation of drug therapy or "restricting access" to certain non-preferred medications.
 Upon a point-of-sale denial of a non-preferred medication, the pharmacist must contact the prescriber for a resolution.
 The prescriber may 1) authorize the pharmacist to dispense a preferred medication, 2) submit a PA request to GDIT or 3) could determine the medication is not medically necessary.
 Prescribers may submit PA requests via fax, phone or through the secure NCTracks provider portal.
-If the pharmacist cannot contact the pharmacy without the prescribed medication.
-When a beneficiary leaves the pharmacy without the prescribed medication.
-When a beneficiary leaves the pharmacy without the prescribed medication, the Division encourages pharmacy providers to use the 72-hour emergency supply allowed for medications requiring prior authorization.
+If the pharmacist cannot contact the prescriber and bring resolution to the denied claim rather quickly, the beneficiary may leave the pharmacy without the prescribed medication.
+When a beneficiary leaves the pharmacy without the prescribed medication, they may eventually receive the medication after a delay, or they may choose not to follow-up and either discontinue or never begin therapy.
+To reduce the occurrence of beneficiaries leaving without any medication, the Division encourages pharmacy providers to use the 72-hour emergency supply allowed for medications requiring prior authorization.
 Use of this emergency supply ensures access to medically necessary medications.